kubernetes/website/content/en/docs/contribute/localization.md

 Translation tools can speed up the translation process.
 For example, some editors offers plugins to quickly translate text.

 {{< caution >}}
-Machine-generated translation alone does not meet the minimum standard of quality and requires extensive human review to meet that standard.
+Machine-generated translation is insufficient on its own.
+Localization requires extensive human review to meet minimum standards of quality.
 {{< /caution >}}

 To ensure accuracy in grammar and meaning, members of your localization team should carefully review all machine-generated translations before publishing.